ome/omero-figure/README.rst

 Enabling figure export
 ----------------------

+This section assumes that an OMERO.server is already installed.

 Figures can be exported as PDF or TIFF files using a script that runs on the OMERO.server.
 This script needs to be uploaded to the OMERO.server and its dependencies installed on the OMERO.server machine.

 The script can be uploaded using two alternative workflows, both of which require you to be an admin.